usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Pre-Program Survey.md

 ---

-## 1. Agile & Modern Acquisition Methods
+## 1. Agile & modern acquisition methods

 **Question:** Based on your knowledge and experience before the program begins, please select the highest level that applies to you for each topic.